 - Getting up in the night to pass urine especially in the young.

-- Swelling of parts of the body, particularly around the eyes, ankles and wrists.
+- Swelling of parts of the body, particularly around the eyes, ankles.

 - Bloody, foamy or coffee-coloured urine.